Mjb117/Doodler/README.md

 The app was tested using a Nexus 4 API 24.
 The features are color selection (using rgb sliders), brush size selection (slider), opacity selection (slider), and brush split into brushes, mirrored horizontally, vertically, and diagonally (one mirroring for each brush).
+Erase functionality is not intuitive, however, it can be accomplished by selecting a white drawing tool from the color dialog.
 List:
   Color
   Size